solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 the distribution of all blocks on that fork, so that we can lower the possibility of human mistakes in the cluster restart process.
-This also reduces the burden on validator operators, because they don't have to stay around while the validators automatically try to reach consensus, they will be paged if things go wrong.
+This also reduces the burden on validator operators, because they don't have to stay around while the validators automatically try to reach consensus, the validator will halt and print debug information if anything goes wrong, and operators can set up their own monitoring accordingly.

 ## Alternatives Considered